Keeping children safe is not a policy - it is a promise.

 Minimal data collection

-We collect only first name, age, language, and interests.
+We collect a nickname, age and interests - plus the questions your child asks Nuno, which power your evening recap.
 No email, no precise location.
 Data is never sold or used for advertising.

 Parents stay in control

 All accounts are parent-owned.
-PIN-protected Parent Central gives parents full visibility and control.
+The PIN-protected For Parents area gives parents full visibility and control.
 Children cannot change their own settings.

 How we decide what children see